 Everything you need to know about the Coronavirus Pandemic.

-Effective as of last night, in keeping with the spread of the deadly Novel Coronavirus of 2019 that has killed over 350 people, the US has imposed an entry ban on all foreign nationals who may have recently visited China.
+Effective as of February 2, 2020, in keeping with the spread of the deadly Novel Coronavirus of 2019 that has killed over 350 people, the US has imposed an entry ban on all foreign nationals who may have recently visited China.
 This includes all foreign nationals holding a valid non-immigrant visa to the US.
 Anyone having been to China in the past 14 days will be denied entry into the US.
 This entry ban is to remain in effect until terminated by Presidential order.

 This restriction extends into visa appointments at various US consulates that serve the Chinese mainland.

 Other countries that are joining this restriction across all Chinese related travel includes India, Australia, Russia, Schengen member countries, Vietnam, Singapore, Bangladesh and Pakistan.
 There are 25 more countries expected to join in each day as the toll from the deadly virus rises.

 How Does the Coronavirus Travel Restriction Affect Non-Immigrants in the US?

 Besides a complete entry ban for foreign nationals who may be even remotely touched by the Coronavirus, there are areas of their immigration journey that is getting impacted.